 - At least 50% of the credits at Level 6 fall within the higher classification; - All level 6 modules must have been passed at the first attempt; - The mark achieved for the 40-credit dissertation/placement module is within the higher classification.

-The two-year fast-track degree has some regulations that are specific only to this.
+The two year degree has some regulations that are specific only to them.

 Academic Delivery Schedule